FaizahKolapo/FaizahKolapo/README.md

 - Here, you will see my personal projects as well as my course projects so far.
 - I am currently working on my capstone project at the University of Regina.
 - My portfolio website is live.
 You can visit and see my most recent works.
 I will be updating with my capstone and others soon!
-- I am currently learning AWS and preparing for the Solutions Architect Asssocite Certification
+- I am currently learning AWS and preparing for the Solutions Architect Associate Certification